pandahaiku/RAT17Lexer/README.md

 3) Some Semantics
--Rat17F is a conventional imperative programming language.
+?
+Rat17F is a conventional imperative programming language.
 A Rat17F program consists of a sequence of functions followed  by the "main body"  where the program executes.
--All variables and functions must be declared before use.
+?
+All variables and functions must be declared before use.
--Function arguments are passed by value.
+?
+Function arguments are passed by value.
--There is an implied expressionless return at the end of all functions; the value returned by  expressionless return statement is undefined.
+?
+There is an implied expressionless return at the end of all functions; the value returned by  expressionless return statement is undefined.
--Arithmetic expressions have their conventional meanings.
+?
+Arithmetic expressions have their conventional meanings.
--Integer division ignores any remainder.
+?
+Integer division ignores any remainder.
--Type casting is not allowed (e.g., assigning an integer to a real variable) -No arithmetic operations are allowed with booleans (e.g., true + false) -Others as we will define during the semester
+?
+Type casting is not allowed (e.g., assigning an integer to a real variable) ?
+No arithmetic operations are allowed with booleans (e.g., true + false) ?
+Others as we will define during the semester

 4)  A sample Rat17F Program